ZenosukeFukami/Anime_Project/README.md

 ## Development section

+### Dockerisation

+We had problem using docker to build the api and the front, the docker compose build/up is working but when we want to connect to the front or the back with the url link, the connection is interrupted.

 ### Backend
 For the backend part and register/authentication we used the [Django](https://www.djangoproject.com/) framework.
 The files containing the backend code are in the [Back](https://github.com/ZenosukeFukami/Anime_Project/tree/main/Back) folder.

+While the dockeristaion doesn't work to launch the back you need an python environnement with :

+Django==3.2.9
+django-cors-headers==3.10.0
+djangorestframework==3.12.4

 To launch the api backend :
 ```
 cd Back
+python pip install requirements.txt
 python manage.py runserver
 ```